nikki93/multi/README.md

 ## Shooter example

 This example builds on the walking example for player movement.
 Random rectangular walls are placed and [bump.lua](https://github.com/kikito/bump.lua) is used for collision detection and response.
 The server owns bullet motion and lifetime, players simply send a 'shoot' message to the server when they want to shoot.
 Player scores are also maintained and drawn.
+The client also draws 'shadows' of walls to limit the field of view of the player.

+## Physics example

+This example uses the 'physics.lua' module to provide a synchronized physics scene.
+Players can drag and move objects around and see others' influences on the scene too.

 # Reference